INSIDE: Everything you need to know about the Buckingham Palace Changing of the Guard Ceremony in London.

 Changing of the Guard Meaning

-For those who are interested, the Changing of the Guard meaning is simply when soldiers (or other officials) guarding a major government building or state residence such as Buckingham Palace in England, are replaced by a new shift.
-(Thanks Wikipedia!)
+For those who are interested, the Changing of the Guard happens when soldiers (or other officials) guarding a major government building or state residence such as Buckingham Palace in England, are replaced by a new shift.

 It’s an awful lot of pomp and ceremony for such a simple thing, isn’t it!

 The Best Place to View Changing of the Guard Buckingham Palace